arun-srn/context-aware-chatbot/README.md

                                         Context-Aware Chatbot with Memory and Fallback Models

-Overview
+A) Overview -
 This project is a context-aware conversational chatbot built using FastAPI.
 It is designed to handle multi-turn conversations, remember past interactions within a session, and remain functional even when the primary language model fails by automatically falling back to a local model.

 The focus of this project is system design and reliability, not training models from scratch.

-Key Features
+B) Key Features -
 1. Multi-Turn Conversation Memory

 The chatbot maintains session-based memory.
 Previous user and assistant messages are included in future prompts.
 This allows the bot to respond consistently and contextually across multiple turns.
 Memory is implemented in-memory for simplicity and performance.

 2. Primary + Fallback Model Architecture

 Primary model: Groq-hosted LLM (fast, low-latency, cloud-based) Fallback model: Locally hosted Ollama model